k-memo/gradien/README.md

 npx playwright test
 ```

-If you want to add more tests, add them under `tests` directory
+If you want to add more tests, add them under `e2e` directory